tommai78101/Pica/README.md

 # citro3d-physics

-citro3d contains the extra physics library that provides a lightweight alternative for physics-based simulation.
+This project uses Citro3D, and contains the extra physics library extension providing a lightweight alternative for physics-based simulation.
 Currently undergoing construction.
 Readme.md will be updated when necessary.

+It is written in C.

 # Setup